 Simple illustrations that fit your restaurant’s theme can go a long way toward tying your brand identity together – especially when you carry that theme across your social media profiles as well.

-The Catch and Release menu highlights their specialty, with a fish index card to help guide customers.
+The Catch and Release menu highlights their specialty, with a fish index card to help guide guests.

 The golden triangle is being used to perfection here.